 What we’re going to do is enter the folder where the mods exist for our pack.
 Then go up a folder and make a few temporary folders.
 Note this whole process is actually easier to do from the command line as shown in the video.
 I like to make the following folders: 1, 2, 3, 4, and good.

-Firstly tho we need to identify all the dependency mods, I call them library mods because they’re mods that contain a library of code to make other mods work.
-I got used to saying “library” during my Amiga Computer phase from 1987 thru 2006, and also when I got involved in Windows from 1992 to now.
-As you can see I use some powerful mass renaming mechanism in Linux cli to rename them quickly, you can do same thing with Windows apps and if your dos or powershell god.
-Or you can install Windows Subsystem for Linux and then a distro like Ubuntu, all available on the Windows Store and then you can follow right along with me no problem at all.
+Firstly though, we need to identify all the dependency mods—I call them library mods because they contain a library of code to make other mods work.
+I got used to saying “library” during my Amiga Computer phase from 1987 through 2006, and also when I got involved in Windows from 1992 to now.
+As you can see, I use some powerful mass renaming mechanisms in the Linux CLI to rename them quickly.
+You can do the same thing with Windows apps, and if you’re a DOS or PowerShell guru.
+Or you can install Windows Subsystem for Linux and then a distro like Ubuntu, all available on the Windows Store, and then you can follow right along with me—no problem at all.

 Now split your remaining mods into 4 groups.
-I recommend grabbing them from the end to keep in straight in your mind.
-And move each quarter batch to one of the numbered folders.
-Then in each folder rename the batch of files to be prefixed by the folder name.
-In linux this is rather easy:
+I recommend grabbing them from the end to keep it straight in your mind.
+Move each quarter batch to one of the numbered folders.
+Then, in each folder, rename the batch of files to be prefixed by the folder name.
+In Linux, this is rather easy:

 Then start the pack up.
-Make sure your console stays open, so you can find the problem mod.
+Make sure your console stays open so you can find the problem mod.
 If anything should crash the pack launch, it will probably be an unspecified dependency mod.
-Simply get it from the other folders and rename it accordingly and restart.
-It has been my experience that dependency mods typically don’t cause packs to misbehave.
-That’s not a guarantee tho.
+Simply get it from the other folders, rename it accordingly, and restart.
+It has been my experience that dependency mods typically don’t cause packs to misbehave—that’s not a guarantee though.

 Needs to be said: If you have a server pack that needs testing, you will need to do this in tandem for both the client and the server.
 This can get very tedious very fast.
 Such is the life of a pack developer.

 Now grab batch one and move its files to the “mods” folder.
-Start the pack, see if the gives the problem in that one special way that you’re trying to isolate.
-If it doesn’t have the problem you can stop the pack and move those files from “batch 1” to the “good” folder.
+Start the pack, see if it gives the problem in that one special way that you’re trying to isolate.
+If it doesn’t have the problem, you can stop the pack and move those files from “batch 1” to the “good” folder.

 Repeat for each of the batches.

-If during a batch test you find the issue that your tracking, that’s the batch you will need to split, you can put half of its mods in one of the empty batch folders (1, 2, 3, 4) and leave half in the mods folder.
+If during a batch test you find the issue that you’re tracking, that’s the batch you will need to split.
+You can put half of its mods in one of the empty batch folders (1, 2, 3, 4) and leave half in the mods folder.

-Eventually you will have just one mod in the “mods” folder that causes the problem you were trying to isolate.
+Eventually, you will have just one mod in the “mods” folder that causes the problem you were trying to isolate.
 In essence, you have isolated it.
-And all of your existing mods that were good they are in the “good” folder where you were moving them.
+And all of your existing mods that were good are in the “good” folder where you were moving them.